mcanela-iese/DataScience/5. Querying data in Pandas/README.md

 * `fillna` is used for replacing `NaN`'s by a fixed value, set by the user.

-* `dropna` returns the same data frame minus the rows that contain at least one missing value.
-A list of columns can be specified, so the missing values are searched only for those columns.
+* `dropna` returns the same data frame minus the rows that contain at least one missing value. if a list of columns is specified, the missing values are searched only for those columns.

 ### Duplicates